abramsimon/componere/README.md

 Premise Componere
 =================
 Configuration and diagram generation of the architecture diagrams.
-There are a few diagrams that generated.
+There are a few diagrams that are generated.

 1. Detail /wiki/detail.png
     * Shows every component